fernandoem88/react-requests-manager/README.md

 ## Usage

-we should pass an async callback to the **request type wrapper**.
+we should pass an async callback to the **request type wrapper** where we will define our request logic.

-for example if we define a fetchData
+for example if we want to define a fetchData

 ```ts
 import { Single } from 'react-requests-manager'